aged 15–19 have among the highest rates of reported invasive meningococcal disease in Canada.

 Teens in Canada

-After children aged 4 years and under, teens aged 15 to 19 have the highest rate of reported invasive meningococcal disease of any age group in Canada.
+After children aged less than 1 year old, teens aged 15 to 19 have the highest rate of reported invasive meningococcal disease of any age group in Canada.

-Rate per 100,000 of reported invasive meningococcal disease cases by age group in 2015
+Rate per 100,000 of reported invasive meningococcal disease cases by age group between 2013 and 2017

 Teens in crowded places